Update from the Pro

 - All rakes have been removed.
 Players may improve their lie in bunkers and are asked to smooth their marks and footprints.
 Staff are reviewing bunkers and raking as possible throughout the day.

-- All cups are outfitted foam cushions around the base of the pin for easy ball retrieval.
+- Leave flag in cup.
+All cups are outfitted foam cushions around the base of the pin for easy ball retrieval.

 - ALL players must take their golf clubs with them, load their own bags both on and off our fleet carts.